softwareguru/osacon-website/content/sessions/2025/clickhouse-chronicles.md

 ---

-Distributed systems are full of surprises—and ClickHouse is no exception.
-In this talk, Shivji (Nutanix) and Anurag (Incerto) share real-world war room stories from designing, testing, and running ClickHouse across both cloud and on-prem environments, where debugging production issues often felt more like unraveling plot twists in a thriller than routine operations.
+Distributed systems are full of surprises—and ClickHouse® is no exception.
+In this talk, Shivji (Nutanix) and Anurag (Incerto) share real-world war room stories from designing, testing, and running ClickHouse® across both cloud and on-prem environments, where debugging production issues often felt more like unraveling plot twists in a thriller than routine operations.

 We'll walk through some of the toughest incidents we've faced: what broke, what we thought was wrong, what actually was wrong, and how we got to the root cause.
 Along the way, we’ll introduce a practical framework for tackling such issues—combining human intuition, AI assistance, and the messy negotiations that often define real-world problem-solving.

 Because in production, solutions aren’t always about perfect optimizations—they’re about trade-offs, context, and sometimes, knowing when to compromise.

-Join us for a behind-the-scenes look into ClickHouse in the wild—lessons learned, patterns observed, and a few fun battle scars.
+Join us for a behind-the-scenes look into ClickHouse® in the wild—lessons learned, patterns observed, and a few fun battle scars.